cebreus/gulp-devstack/README.md

   Common Gulp tasks for Development workflow.
 Do not edit unless you know what you are doing.

-* ### `/gulp-tasks-build`

-  Common Gulp tasks for Build workflow.
-Do not edit unless you know what you are doing.

-* ### `/gulp-tasks-export`

-  Common Gulp tasks for Export workflow (compiled and formated bundles).
-Do not edit unless you know what you are doing.

 * ### `/src`

   Development directory.
 This is place of developers creativity.
 Change anything as you wish.